 South Calaveras (Future) Station Area (Figure 4.12-2).
-The site of the South Calaveras (Future) Station is in an existing light industrial area.
-The station area is surrounded by medium density residential uses, including a senior housing complex, to the northeast and northwest.
-Light industrial/warehouse uses are located to the northwest and southwest, directly adjacent to the rail line, and to the southeast.
-The new Milpitas City Hall, community hall, and library are located to the northeast.
+The station area is surrounded by light industrial uses including the UPRR Milpitas Yard, and other industrial uses.
+A new senior housing complex and a new library will be located to the northwest.
+Low, medium, and high density residential uses are located to the west of Railroad Avenue and to the north of the Beresford Shopping Center.
+The new Milpitas City Hall, Community Hall, and future Senior Center are located to the northeast.
 A small area of undeveloped land is situated directly south of Calaveras Boulevard.